Latest Breast Cancer Treatments: Modern Advances, Targeted Therapies & Future Innovations

 CAR-T Cell Therapy

 By gene-modifying T-cells, which belong to the patient, CAR-T therapy is designed to lethally target breast cancer.
-Currently, CAR-T therapy is a rapidly rising hope for patients with no treatmentable triple-negative breast cancer (TNBC), in 2025.
+Currently, CAR-T therapy is a rapidly rising hope for patients with no treatmentable triple-negative breast cancer (TNBC).

 Hormone therapies remain central for hormone receptor-positive cancers.